bbengfort/iterfile/README.md

 ## Usage

 All of the functions in this library are `Readlines` functions; that is they take as input at least the path to a file, and then provide some iterable context with which to handle one line of the file at a time.
-The examples for usage here will simply be line counts, the testing methodology uses line, word, and character counts (less the newline characters).
+The examples for usage here will simply be a line character count (less the newlines), the testing methodology uses line, word, and character counts.
 Currently we have implemented:

 - `ChanReadlines`: returns a channel to `range` on.
+- `CallbackReadlines` accepts a per-line callback function

 ### Channel Readlines